New to Pro Bono?

 27. Need More Help Finding the Right Fit?

-28. The State Bar of Wiscconsin’s pro bono program can help you find a pro bono opportunity that is a good fit, or even help develop a new pro bono program.
+28. The State Bar of Wisconsin’s pro bono program can help you find a pro bono opportunity that is a good fit, or even help develop a new pro bono program.
 Our staff have extensive knowledge about the many great pro bono opportunities, and are available to help you identify and connect with opportunities that are a good fit for your schedule, interests, and goals.
 We also welcome your feedback about your experience with pro bono, gaps in our system, or things we might do better.
-Contact Jeff Brown at [email protected].
+Contact us at [email protected].